 Dealing With Uninsured or Underinsured Motorist Coverage

-An opportunity for financial recovery may exist within the victim’s own car insurance provider.
-In California, uninsured and underinsured motorist insurance are two types of optional coverage.
-If you opted into this coverage, it can pay for some of your losses after a hit-and-run accident where the other driver remains unidentified.
+An opportunity for financial recovery may exist through your own insurance policy.
+In California, uninsured and underinsured motorist coverage are optional.
+If you carry this coverage, it may apply in a hit-and-run accident where the other driver is not identified.

 Potential Criminal Charges Against the Offender

-Your hit-and-run car accident case may also involve criminal charges being brought against the at-fault driver if he or she is identified.
-You can choose to cooperate with law enforcement in a case against the hit-and-run driver, if desired.
-A conviction could result in penalties such as fines, driver’s license suspension and jail time.
-The perpetrator may also be ordered to pay the victim restitution.
+A hit-and-run case may also involve criminal charges if the driver is identified.
+Individuals may choose to cooperate with law enforcement.
+A conviction may result in penalties such as fines, license suspension, or jail time.
+In some cases, restitution may be ordered.

 Types of Compensation Available

-- Medical expenses: coverage for current and future medical treatments
+- Medical expenses: costs for current and future medical treatment

-- Pain and suffering: damages for physical pain and emotional distress
+- Pain and suffering: physical and emotional impacts

-- Property damage: costs to repair or replace your vehicle and other property
+- Property damage: costs to repair or replace a vehicle or other property

-Taking the Next Steps Toward Recovery: Contact Jacoby & Meyers for a Free Hit-and-Run Case Review in Bakersfield
+Taking the Next Steps: Contact Jacoby & Meyers for a Hit-and-Run Case Review in Bakersfield

-If you have recently been involved in a hit-and-run accident in Bakersfield or the surrounding area, seek legal assistance promptly by contacting Jacoby & Meyers.
-During your free consultation, we will listen to your crash story and give you tailored legal advice for how to move forward.
+If you have been involved in a hit-and-run accident in Bakersfield or the surrounding area, you may consider seeking legal guidance by contacting Jacoby & Meyers.
+During a consultation, we can review your situation and explain potential next steps.

 2020 Eye St